 The European Association of psychology and law (EAPL) has three broad aims;

-- the promotion of research,
+1. the promotion of research,

-- the promotion of teaching, and
+2. the promotion of teaching, and

-- the promotion of the interchange concerning psychology and law.
+3. the promotion of the interchange concerning psychology and law.

 Diversity is one of the fascinations of the field; diversity is one of the strengths of the Association.
 Coming together within Europe we have been able to consider, appreciate and learn from the diversity of approaches that apply across this continent from Norway in the North to Cyprus in the South, from Ireland in the West to Russia in the East.
 We have been able to celebrate both similarities and differences in thinking and practice.
 Importantly, the association is not merely European; we have long-standing, committed and dedicated members from Canada, the United States, New Zealand and Australia.
 So welcome to our website.
-Also, I hope I can welcome you to one of our annual meetings.
+Also, we hope we can welcome you to one of our annual meetings.